GHOST-Aram/friendly-docs/users/docs/[id]/put.md

     userGroup?: 'host' | 'organizer' | 'attendee' | 'superuser'
 ```

+Provide the *authorization token* as Bearer in the `Authorization` header of the request.

 **Notes:**
 - The `userGroup` can only be a `host`, `organizer`, an `attendee` or a `superuser`.
 If not provided, the system will use the `attendee` group as default.